 With the stereotypical plot, a very slow prologue to the game, and a couple of spots with pacing issues, I would probably rank this game a 7.5 or an 8 in terms of plot.
 However, the spectacular Thousand Years of Dreams remedy this issue.
 These short stories dive into the backstory of Kaim and occasionally the other immortals, and nothing else in a video game has ever invoked such raw emotion and such great character development with so few words.
 Though these stories are occasionally quite long and are very grounded, unlike the main story, it is always worth your time to read through these wonderful pieces of literature.
 Overall, even through its flaws, I absolutely adore the story of Lost Odyssey.

 It is incredibly hard to go wrong with a soundtrack composed by the legendary Nobuo Uematsu... and I find Lost Odyssey's soundtrack to be one of his best works.
-Since he had so much time to hone his craft and find his own unique presence in the musical world, he was able to compose yet another banger soundtrack that perfectly encapsulates the tone of the game.
-Though I wouldn't give it a ten (I'm saving that score for my top two all-time favorite soundtracks of his), it is almost there.
+Since he has had so much time to hone his craft and find his own unique presence in the musical world, he was able to compose yet another banger soundtrack that perfectly encapsulates the tone of the game.
 Standout tracks include the incredible Main Theme, the Victory Theme, every single battle theme, Gongora's Theme, the Old Sorcerer's Mansion Theme, and the Uhra Theme.
 There are very few tracks in this game that I genuinely dislike, and that is a huge bonus, because I am usually quite critical when it comes to music!
-Overall, I find the Nobuo Uematsu's soundtrack in Lost Odyssey to be one of the best he has ever created, and because of that, this category definitely deserves a 9.5 out of 10.
+Overall, I find that Nobuo Uematsu's soundtrack in Lost Odyssey is the second best he has ever created, and because of that, this category definitely deserves a 10 out of 10.

 Art & Graphics - 9.5